 Renovations are also underway for both the lower and upper lounge areas.
 These will include: new and better insulated walls between the lounges and the ice surface, new thermal windows looking out on the ice (without wire mesh!), new flooring, new paint and new millwork, including a new counter in the upper lounge.

-All renovations are expected to be completed by early September at which time the facility will be turned over to SCC - and Lorne will be able to start making ice for the 2021-22 curling season.
+All renovations were completed by mid-September at which time the facility will be turned over to SCC - and Lorne was be able to start making ice for the 2021-22 curling season.

 The curling stones were sent out to be re-conditioned, with re-profiled striking bands and running surfaces re-ground.
-They are expected to run faster and truer.
+They are running faster and truer.